psychemedia/storytelling-notes/john_barleycorn.md

 Amnl 0 tt rhe Weaver doth complain, With ma'ty Tradeſ-nen more,

-i hope their Javour 45 in vain, therefore they may give Ore.
+I hope their Javour 45 in vain, therefore they may give Ore.

 Yet now a little white give car, you that ate [Landers by,

-And vou preſently ſhall hear, Sir John Gor demn'd to dye:
+And you preſently ſhall hear, Sir John Gor demn'd to dye:

-Al] you that love poor Zarlep-Conn, a zcod word for hum give,
+All you that love poor Zarlep-Conn, a zcod word for hum give,

 And he that ſpeaks againſt him, [ wiſa he may not live.